Hello, I’m Stephanie Lesperance.

 UX Localization & French Adaptation

-I had been using Blush in my own design work, and when the team expanded internationally, I contributed to the French localization of the interface copy.
-The work involved adapting tone and terminology to ensure a natural experience.
+I contributed to the French localization of the interface, adapting tone and terminology to create a natural, intuitive experience.

 About